I can’t believe it has taken me this long to finally write a post about how to poop in the woods!

 Ok, biodegradable wipes – don’t just disappear.
 It could take years for them to ‘biodegrade.’
 And they definitely aren’t natural or something that would be found in nature.
 A lot of them have some sort of scent to them and would be dug up by animals long before they biodegrade, which isn’t good for the animals to be eating them, or for other hikers to see your dug up, used wet wipes.
 Please pack them out in a ziploc baggie with other trash.

-Alright, I think we're ready.
-In the video below I'll show you how to dig a proper cat hole.
-I decided to keep it playing in real time, instead of speeding it up like a lot fandangled videos on the internet these days, because I wanted to reiterate how quick of a process this can be.
+Alright, I think we’re ready.
+In the video below I’ll show you how to dig a proper cat hole and poop in the woods.
+I decided to keep it playing in real time, instead of speeding it up like a lot fandangled videos on the internet these days, because I want to reiterate how quick of a process this can be.
 It literally takes less than five minutes to dig a cat hole (and watch this video) Less than five minutes!

-So please be sure to practice Leave No Trace when pooping in the woods and help us prevent the spread of illness and disease in our water sources and public lands.
+So please be sure to practice Leave No Trace when pooping in the woods while camping and help us prevent the spread of illness and disease in our water sources and public lands.

 - Choose a spot with a great view!
 May as well enjoy yourself, right?